 In April 2017, Southern Dakelh Nation Alliance became legally registered as a Society in the Province of British Columbia.
 Its founding members were Lhoosk’uz Dené Nation, the Lhtako Dené Nation, the Nazko First Nation and the Ulkatcho First Nation.
-October 7, 2021, its members are the Lhoosk’uz Dené Nation, the Lhtako Dené Nation and the Nazko First Nation.
-The three Nations, whose traditional territories extend throughout the Northern Interior of British Columbia, have close familial ties and shared languages and cultural values.
+In December 2022, its members are the Lhoosk’uz Dené Nation and the Lhtako Dené Nation.
+The two Nations, whose traditional territories extend throughout the Northern Interior of British Columbia, have close familial ties and shared languages and cultural values.

 We are committed to supporting one another in the assertion and protection of Southern Dakelh title and rights and the exploration of common interests and opportunities.

 Southern Dakelh Nation Alliance (SDNA) supports the strong leadership of

 What We Do

 SDNA staff uses our unique skills to support priorities set by the two communities.

 How We Do It